Translation of Islamic Texts (a project)

 Scope and syllabus

 The text under study is usually selected from those that have not yet been translated into English, although exceptions may be made in the case of badly edited or poorly translated texts.
 The choice of text must be approved by the supervisor.

-If the text has been already well edited, the student is required to translate and annotate a chapter or section of approximately 6,000 words.
+If the text has been already well edited, the student is required to translate and annotate a chapter or section of approximately 4,000 words and provide 3000 words of analysis.
 In both cases the student is expected to comment on points of language, style and content and on particular difficulties faced in making the translation.

 Method of assessment